-Appendix 3 - Consumer protection Fraud and scamming is a significant problem in the UK and a source of mistrust in the building industry.
-It must be tackled systematically and robustly if there is to be a move to upscale the retrofit of housing stock significantly over the next 20 years. - The National Audit Office (NAO) estimated that individuals lose £10 billion a year due to online fraud. - The Crime Survey for England and Wales (CSEW) estimated there were 3.8 million incidents of fraud for the year ending June 2019.20 - Citizens Advice research from 2017 found that: - Almost three-quarters (72%) of people have been targeted by scammers in the last two years, either via mail, phone calls, text messages, emails, online, and face-to-face. - Over a third (37%) of people have been targeted five times or more. - Almost half (45%) of people have taken no action to protect themselves against scams in the last 12 months, and two-thirds (65%) have taken no action to help protect friends or family. - 7 out of 10 (68%) of people targeted by a scam do not tell anyone about it. - Most worryingly, the CSEW suggests that only 1 in 7 of incidents of fraud either come to the attention of the police or are reported by the victim to Action Fraud.
+- The National Audit Office (NAO) estimated that individuals lose £10 billion a year due to online fraud.21 - The Crime Survey for England and Wales (CSEW) estimated there were 3.8 million incidents of fraud for the year ending June 2019.22 - Citizens Advice research from 2017 found that: - Almost three-quarters (72%) of people have been targeted by scammers in the last two years, either via mail, phone calls, text messages, emails, online, and face-to-face. - Over a third (37%) of people have been targeted five times or more. - Almost half (45%) of people have taken no action to protect themselves against scams in the last 12 months, and two-thirds (65%) have taken no action to help protect friends or family.23 - 7 out of 10 (68%) of people targeted by a scam do not tell anyone about it. - Most worryingly, the CSEW suggests that only 1 in 7 of incidents of fraud either come to the attention of the police or are reported by the victim to Action Fraud.24

 In addition, during the 2020 Climate Assembly, 92% of assembly members 'strongly agreed' or 'agreed' that 'simpler consumer protection measures' should be part of how the UK gets to net zero with nearly half (46%) strongly agreeing: